We recently surveyed some married couples and asked them: “What was the most stressful thing about planning your wedding?”

 One bride told us: “I still break out into a cold sweat just thinking about it almost 18 months later”.

-If you’re currently planning your wedding then you’ll probably be used to lots of people offerring their opinion on some element of your wedding.
+If you’re currently planning your wedding then you’ll probably be used to lots of people offering their opinion on some element of your wedding.
 Friends, family, even people you don’t know that well have something to say on the matter!